dahak-metagenomics/dahak/docs/assembly_snakemake.md

 ```

 List of other target rules in the assembly workflow
-(these should not need to be called directly):
+(these should not be called directly):

 ```
 assembly_metaspades